ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

 eleventyComputed:
   override:eleventyNavigation: false
 ---
-## Using the stacked layout
+## Stacked layout

+The stacked (or vertical) layout is the default for this component.
+It helps users to enter more information than the other layout (inline), for example in up to 4 fields.

+The 'Add another' component has 2 layouts -- view [guidance on choosing a layout](/components/add-another/#choosing-a-layout-tab).

 {% example template="examples/default", colocated="true", height=540 %}

-The stacked (or vertical) layout is the default for this component.
-It helps users to enter more information than the other layout ('inline'), for example in up to 3 fields.

-It's 1 of 2 layouts for the 'add another' component.
-You can view [guidance on choosing a layout](/components/add-another/#choosing-a-layout-tab).

 ### Creating content

-Create the following content for each component:

-- a heading
-- an item name
+Create an item name for each component.

-#### Heading

-Add a heading that describes the task, for example 'Add a participant'.
-This will label each item accessibly using `aria-labelledby`.

-The heading is not part of the component.

 #### Item name

 Give the item a short and succinct name.
 For example 'person', 'offence', 'income', 'application' or 'session'.
 The item name will be used in the following visible parts of the component:

 - item label (in sentence case)
-- button text (in lower case)
+- button label (in lower case)
 - error messages (in lower case)

-The item names are numbered 1,2,3 and so on.
+The item names are numbered 1, 2, 3 and so on.

 #### Hidden text